 Uber has alleged – and recently lost a case based on this position in the European Court of Justice – that they are merely a technology platform, rather than a transport service.
 Uber’s European legal battle was just an attempt to avoid the laws and regulations which transportation services like taxis and limos have to abide by.
 If Uber and Lyft want to compete in the market, then they must be regulated the same way other transportation companies are to keep competition as fair as possible.
 This ultimately leads to the best product for consumers.

 Currently, Uber is only succeeding on the market because its business model is built around dodging government regulations.
 Much like Amazon, Uber operates at a loss, and relies on a stream of external investments so that it does not immediately need to make a profit.
-Uber prices its services well under the market rates, allowing it to drive any pesky competitors out of business.
+Uber prices its services well under the market rates, and customers can view the existing user discounts for Uber at any time, allowing it to drive any pesky competitors out of business.

 It would be naive to think that Uber, as soon as it has achieved market domination, will not then raise its prices.